cancerberoSgx/termgui/README.md

 ## Summary

-I'm author of npm.org/flor that although has superior terminal support (tmux) I would like to re implement a similar library for ruby, writing it from scratch (currently learning ruby).
+I'm author of npm.org/flor that although has superior terminal support (tput) I would like to re implement a similar library for ruby, writing it from scratch (currently learning ruby).

  * low level html-canvas like to set attributes and write strings
+  * try to stick to html canvas api for Renderer
+  * user is responsible of setting the 'active style' like canvas' stroke-width - this simplifies renderer
  * renderer of styled strings supporting cursor management,
   *  responsible of translating user's `{bg: 'red', s: 'hello'}` into a string with ansi codes
  * screen maintains a virtual Buffer so current drawn screen can be accessed like a bitmap
  * a DOM like API for children, attributes, box model, style
   * supports user input events also like html dom EventSource (element.addListener('key', ...))
   * basic widget implementations: button,input,textarea
  * style: fg, bg, ch, bold, etc.

 ## Future